 Principles of Consolidation - NTIC evaluates its voting and variable interests in entities on a qualitative and quantitative basis.
 NTIC consolidates entities in which it concludes it has the power to direct the activities that most significantly impact an entity's economic success and has the obligation to absorb losses or the right to receive benefits that could be significant to the entity.
 The consolidated financial statements include the accounts of Northern Technologies International Corporation, its wholly-owned subsidiaries, Northern Technologies Holding Company, LLC, NTIC (Shanghai) Co., Ltd. (NTIC China), ZERUST-EXCOR MEXICO, S. de R.L. de C.V (Zerust Mexico), NTIC Europe GmbH (NTI Europe), NTIC's majority-owned subsidiary in India, Natur-Tec India Private Limited (Natur-Tec India), NTIC's majority-owned subsidiary in Brazil, Zerust Prevenção de Corrosão S.A.
-(Zerust Brazil), NTIC's majority-owned subsidiary in Sri Lanka, Natur Tec Lanka (Pvt) Ltd (Natur Tec Lanka), and NTIC's majority-owned holding company, NTI Asean LLC (NTI Asean), Zerust Singapore Pte Ltd (Zerust Singapore) and Zerust Vietnam Co.
+(Zerust Brazil), NTIC's majority-owned subsidiary in Sri Lanka, Natur Tec Lanka (Pvt) Ltd (Natur Tec Lanka), and NTIC's majority-owned holding company, NTI Asean LLC (NTI Asean), and its wholly owned subsidiaries Zerust Singapore Pte Ltd (Zerust Singapore) and Zerust Vietnam Co.
 Ltd (Zerust Vietnam).
 NTIC's consolidated financial statements do not include the accounts of any of its joint ventures.
+Effective as of September 1, 2021, Harita-NTI Limited (Harita-NTI) will be consolidated in the Company's consolidated financial statements since the Company purchased the remaining 50% ownership interest of Harita-NTI effective as of September 1, 2021.